openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 ### ON_TIME_AUTOMATIC

 A virtual datapoint (Number) to automatically set the ON_TIME datapoint before the STATE or LEVEL datapoint is sent to the gateway, available for all devices which supports the ON_TIME datapoint.
-This is usefull to automatically turn off the datapoint after the specified time.
+This is useful to automatically turn off the datapoint after the specified time.

 ### DISPLAY_OPTIONS